pcdshub/typhos/docs/source/basic_usage.rst

 Using the StyleSheet
 ====================
-While it is no means a requirement, Typhon ships with a custom stylesheet to improve the look of the widgets.
-By default this isn't activated, but can be configured with `:func:`.use_stylesheet`
+While it is no means a requirement, Typhon ships with two stylesheets to improve the look of the widgets.
+By default this isn't activated, but can be configured with :func:`typhon.use_stylesheet`.
+The operator can elect whether to use the "light" or "dark" stylesheets by using the optional ``dark`` keyword.
+This method also handles setting the "Fusion" ``QStyle`` which helps make the interface have an operating system independent look and feel.

 Making Modifications
 ====================